mrStronge/simple-router/README.md

 # simple-router
-This package provides a simple router for php.
+This package provides a simple router for php and supports all http-methods.

 ## Installation